POINT OF VIEW | I'm Muslim and didn't celebrate Christmas growing up. But my Canadian kids had other ideas | CBC News

 Suddenly, I was unsure if this story about St. Nicholas was accurate.
 Nobody had done the Santa talk with me because, when I was growing up, Santa didn't come to our house.

 Christmas was not a tradition in my family.
-As Muslims, we revere Jesus as a prophet but celebrating his birthday was not part of our custom.
-My parents and I moved to B.C. from Kenya in 1979, and our identity centred around our own language, food and festivals.
+As Muslims, we revere Jesus as a prophet, but celebrating his birthday was not part of our custom.
+My parents and I moved to British Columbia from Kenya in 1979, and our identity centred around our own language, food and festivals.

 Growing up in Richmond, B.C., I don't recall feeling envious of anyone who celebrated a traditional Christmas.
 My family gathered for chicken biryani and samosas over the holidays, and there was community for me in this.